moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 -------------------

 Stages are configured with properties.
-A property is a ``boost::any`` value stored inside the `Property` class, which provides the following wrapper-like functionality:
+A property is a ``boost::any`` value stored with key-value style inside the ``Property`` class, which provides the following wrapper-like functionality:

 - Maintain default and current values with get-/set-/reset-to-default functions.
-- Provide a description.
+- Provide descriptions.
 - Serialization into strings.
-- Get the ``boost::any`` value or the entire `Property` object for a given key.
 - Check for type and if-defined status of the property.
 - Initialization from an already existing property.